 Right now, there’s no such thing as business as usual.
-COVID-19 has sent the world into a spin and marketers are looking at what steps they need to take to keep things ticking over and customers engaged.
-And the sooner action is taken, the better.
-Because people’s needs and attitudes have already changed, and so too have their behaviours.
-And the businesses that adapt to this new environment are the ones likely to come out on top.
+Since COVID-19 sent the world into a spin, companies have been forced to reset the clock and figure out new ways to keep things ticking over and customers engaged.
+Because people’s needs and attitudes have changed, and so too have their behaviours.
+And the businesses that adapt best to this new environment are the ones likely to come out on top.

 While every business needs to make the right decision for their unique situation and the industry they’re in, if you are able to maintain your marketing (even if it is scaled back) you should.
 But it’s important to be strategic to ensure you get the most out of your spend.
-Here are a few things to keep in mind when reviewing your marketing plan.
+Here are a few things to keep in mind when reviewing your plan for the coming months.

 1. Take a look at your digital ad spend

 During tough economic times, digital marketing is often one of the first things to get the cut.
-And a study released by IAB Australia on April 6 is proof of that, showing that 78% of brands have reduced or paused digital ad investment in the last month as a result of COVID-19.
+And a study released by IAB Australia on April 6 is proof of that, showing that 78% of brands reduced or paused digital ad investment in March as a result of COVID-19.